-Shrimp are one of my favorite foods!
-We live a few miles from an awesome fish and seafood market so my husband usually picks up shrimp a few times a month.
+Crawfish are one of my favorite foods!
+We live a few miles from an awesome restaurant where they serve boiled crawfish new orleans so my husband usually picks up crawfish a few times a month.
 I normally just peel, devein and cook them in butter.
 Then I finish them off with my Cajun seasoning and fresh lemon juice and they are delicious but I have been putting them into some new recipes as well.
 OMG Bangin’ Shrimp Salad is awesome… you must try this recipe.
 I am also holding on to a few shrimp recipes like “Adult Shrimp “Mac” & Cheese” for the cookbook.

 I first called this recipe a “Gumbo” and I did it with hestitancy…and some one caught me! lol A true gumbo is never red just like a true Jambalaya is never red.
 I hate calling a recipe something it is not… my apologies! 😉

 This Shrimp and Sausage Creole is my tribute to Louisiana.
 I have been here almost 10 years and that is hard to believe!
 I have enjoyed the Cajun and Creole food but most of it contains roux (flour and oil base used for most stews) and lots of rice.
 I have enjoyed remaking a few of my favorites dishes such as Roux-less Chicken & Sausage Gumbo and Curried Pumpkin & Crawfish (or Shrimp) Bisque.
 I think most of my recipes reflect my Southern roots.
 Mac & Cheese, Biscuits, “Corn” Bread, Blueberry Buckle, Pumpkin Delight, Strawberry Delight and Strawberry Cake are just to name a few!
 (Check out the recipes!)